DanielKeep/DanielKeep.github.io/src/quick-intro-to-macros.md

 let four = using_a!(a / 10);</span>
 </pre>

 Now, let's expand the invocation.
+This is done by copy & pasting the captures from the invocation into the matching rule's expansion (*i.e.* replace `$e` with `a / 10`), then replacing the invocation with the finished expansion... making sure to preserve the colours!

 <pre class="rust"><span class="sc-0">macro_rules! using_a {
     ($e:expr) => {</span><span class="sc-1">